top of page

 Rex Hausmann “Gone to Texas, or Madrid, Bilbao, Barcelona …”

-You look at what you think is a painting, and of course it isa painting.
-There’s this figure, half-length, in a black suit that looks like a Spanish fascist uniform but with a red tie like the bullfighters wear, and a bolo tie over it with the Alamo and “Texas” on the clasp.
-Last time I saw that tie, it was on a lion; last time I saw that suit, it was on Rex Hausmann.
+You look at what you think is a painting, and of course, it is a painting.
+There’s this figure, half-length, in a black suit that looks like a Spanish fascist uniform but with a red tie like the bullfighters wear and a bolo tie over it with the Alamo and “Texas” on the clasp.
+The last time I saw that tie, it was on a lion; the last time I saw that suit, it was on Rex Hausmann.
 But in the painting, it goes with some kind of military hat with the brim foreshortened into an arch, but it’s got half a Hausmann Millworks logo, like on a gimme cap, and there’s a missile-like dart with a sharp point going up to the right and the upper half of the face is by Picasso and the ear on the left is like an ochre fan-shaped Woodcap mushroom facing an old telephone and the ear on the right looks like a layer-pastry seen sideways and the Spanish colors and the Catalan shield and half a silhouette of a Rioja wine bottle and two right hands holding cigars but wait don’t they come from Cuba and a left hand with an expresso cup surrounded by roses and you can’t remember if they went to the Madrid rose garden near the Goya church or not and then you realize that it’s sort of a self portrait and the next thing you know you’ve opened it up like a door and there’s all these scrapbooky labels and group photos and a map of Madrid and Viña Tondonia from Lopez de Heredia in Rioja which is a WICKED good wine and sure enough it said Rioja on the front of the painting and there are lots of other photos also inside.
 Let a thousand flowers bloom.

 And after you catch your breath, you see that there’s an inscription on the back of the canvas: “COMINO: the impossibility of staying in the grays of Picasso’s Guernica” and “NOTES ON SPAIN'' and Rex Hausmann has signed it and there’s a color chart among the scrapbook labels.
 So maybe it’s all about color?
 And “comino” is cumin, which is used in Mexican and Texan and Spanish food but maybe he means “Camino,” a road or “the way to something” which is what they called the Old San Antonio Road in Texas: El Camino Real (I’ve been to Old Dime Box, by the way, and a detour to North Zulch, too); or the Camino de Santiago, the pilgrim’s way of Saint James, so maybe he (and they) were making a sort of pilgrimage which is what I think it was, punching their art pilgrim’s card to great effect and even later back in Madrid with Sorolla who also composed in color and in his gouaches used the fire-engine red like an accent over the final vowel so I think it all makes a lot of sense.
 Or maybe “conmigo,” which means “with me,” as in “Come with me,” or come take a group picture conmigo, and it rhymes with “amigo,” and of course it all leads you back to the picture and behind the picture into the scrapbook assemblage and some scholars think that nineteenth-century scrapbooks were part of the origin of modernist collage, and … my word, but I digress.